 * Not included with the online study option

-It is important that your placement is in a nursery, pre-school or school, and it is essential that your placement can provide you with a workplace assessor who is suitably qualified at level 3 or above (with management responsibilities) to provide written observations of your practice (at least 3 observations are required during your placement).
+It is important that your placement is in a nursery, pre-school, or school, and it is essential that your placement can provide you with a workplace assessor who is suitably qualified at level three or above (with management responsibilities) to provide written observations of your practice (at least three observations are required during your placement).

 It's not a problem.
 We offer a course replacement service, so if you get into trouble and your course pack is lost or damaged, our Student Support Team can provide you with a new set of materials for a one-time additional fee.

 That's not a problem.
 We want to make sure you're 100% confident about enrolling on the course and starting your study.
 So, just give our team of education specialists a call on 03300 563 100 and they'll do their best to help.